jatinanand36/IMS/README.md

 # IMS
-This is identity management services.
+This is used to manage Identity of users.